mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

 ```

 {{< web >}}
-The important part for this article is not about templates themselves.
+The important part for this article is not about the templates themselves.
 {{< /web >}}
 {{< book >}}
-The important part for this chapter is not about templates themselves.
+The important part for this chapter is not about the templates themselves.
 {{< /book >}}
 What's worth noting is that `render` returns an `HttpResponse` instance
 that will contain the rendered template